Intelligent Supplier – Understanding Your Business Strategy (Series: 1 of 9)

 By Allan Watton on

-This article is the first of a series of nine articles dedicated to your Strategic Partner in a complex service delivery relationship: the subject of the ‘Intelligent Supplier’.
+This article is the first of a series of nine articles dedicated to your Strategic Partner in a complex project service delivery relationship: the subject of the ‘Intelligent Supplier’.
 Both the mindset and behaviour of your Supplier are critical to their ability to drive maximum value over the lifecycle of your relationship.
-With this in mind, in our experience of working with over 500 strategic supplier relationships, and our research into how the most effective Intelligent Client Function (ICF) teams perform, there are eight core elements of behaviour, that when combined, will determine whether your Strategic Partner is an ‘Intelligent Supplier’, and, therefore, more likely to be a true partner in the relationship.
+With this in mind, in our experience of working with near 600 strategic supplier relationships, and our research into how the most effective Intelligent Client Function (ICF) teams perform, there are eight core elements of behaviour, that when combined, will determine whether your Strategic Partner is an ‘Intelligent Supplier’, and therefore, more likely to be a true partner in the delivery of your complex project.

 What is an ‘Intelligent Supplier’?

-An ‘intelligent supplier’ is a supplier-side team that appropriately responds to, supports and critical-friend challenges their client’s business vision, objectives, strategy and behaviours, and works and innovates with them to ensure those business outcomes and objectives are more likely to be achieved within the time and costs anticipated at the outset.
+An ‘intelligent supplier’ is a supplier-side team that appropriately responds to, supports and critical-friend (emphasis on the ‘friend’ bit) challenges their client’s business vision, objectives, strategy and behaviours.
+The supplier works and innovates with the client to ensure those business outcomes and objectives are more likely to be achieved within the time and costs anticipated at the outset.
 An intelligent supplier will also, at the same time, be making sure that it is legitimately, openly and honestly achieving its own objectives too – it would only be fair and appropriate for them to do so.

 If you are behaving as an ‘intelligent client’, you will already have specifically articulated ‘what good looks like’ in terms of your business vision, and what you are aiming to achieve from the services being delivered by your strategic partner, at what cost and over what timescale.
 You also will have ensured that you have communicated and agreed this vision clearly to your internal stakeholders.